tanner-johnson2718/MEME_OS_3/README.md

     * Execution?
 * What **exactly** happens when I call `printf("hello\n");`.

 We will repeat this type of questioning and digging for increasingly complicated boiler plate C and linux code.
-The goal here being make precise and rigorious the exact system processes we take for granted while programming and use this type of "playing" or "exploring" as a mechanism for understanding how linux works, starting from hello world.
+The goal here being make precise and rigorous the exact system processes we take for granted while programming and use this type of "playing" or "exploring" as a mechanism for understanding how linux works, starting from hello world.

-To keep projected well bounded we will implace the following contraints)
+To keep projected well bounded we will emplace the following constraints)

 * Only look at what can be gathered from user space C programs, command line tools, and system interfaces.
 (Still include references to kernel code or headers but focus on what can be seen / interfaced with via a terminal or C program in user land).
 * Use a singular program as a means to examine and exlempify a singular topic.
 Predefine what will be examined with each program.
 And push discussion of topics outside those predefined to a future program that will examine and highlight that topic.